smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 Currently SdlProxy identifies the RouterService in three steps:

 1. SdlBroadcastReceiver class has a public method called queryForConnectedService, which finds the RouterService whose primary transport connects with SDL Core.
 This step also pays attention to if the RouterService is trusted one or not.
     -  Internally, this binds with RouterService one by one and asks if its primary transport has connection with head unit.
-So takes some time, and the cost depends on how many SDL apps exist in the device.
+So it takes some time, and the cost depends on how many SDL apps exist in the device.
 2. If the step#1 fails, then SdlProxy wakes up the best possible RouterService.
     -  Internally, SdlProxy has the priority order, the latest (which means having the newest version) non-custom RouteService has the priority.
 3. Before the app binds with the RouterService, it verifies that the RouterService is trusted one.
 If not, then the app falls back to legacy Bluetooth mode.